open-education-hub/operating-systems/content/chapters/io/lab/content/zero-copy.md

 Then start the server in one terminal.
 Now, in another one, use `benchmark_client.py` to benchmark both implementations.
 Below are some generic results.
-Yours migh differ by quite a lot as they depend on your disk, your NIC, your kernel, your Python version, the load on your system etc.
+Yours might differ by quite a lot, as they depend on your disk, your NIC, your kernel, your Python version, the load on your system etc.

 ```console
 student@os:/.../support/zero-copy$ python3 benchmark_client.py read-send